DanYellow/SamApp/README.md

 # In this branch
 - Correction of "exercices" from branch "advanced-techniques-1"
-- UIGestureRecongnizer - A powerful API to manage complex gesture (or simple)
+- UIAlertController - A simple way to show a lot of choices
 - UICollectionView - A nice way pour display a (long) list of datas without lagging or consumming to many CPU ressources